talhakir/Python-Calculator/README.md

 This calculator can calculate four basic calculations, handle priority of parenthesis and show the history

-There are two sets: history_setE(for equations) and history_setT(for total).
+There are two sets: history_setE(for expression) and history_setT(for total).
 These sets are used to display history